Lyoshas/onlineStore/README.md

         "initialImageName": "8bd44131-8cc9-4503-9d38-a784e90220f4.png",
         "additionalImageName": "14f5c601-96a6-41f2-a22e-9922bb207376.png",
         "quantityInStock": 20,
-        "shortDescription": "A small description of the productt macc" }
+        "shortDescription": "A small description of the productt macc", "maxOrderQuantity": 32767
+      }
     }
   }